LAW 2511 - Environmental Law

 In 2012 and 2014 & 2015 we ran an Arid recovery Field trip to the northern arid part of SA during the mid semester break.
 That informal trip has been replaced by a new elective, Biodiversity ,Planning and Regional Study tour which we run during Winter School in July 2016.
 It is also proposed to do at least one site visit in the CBD to look at a site which has been the subject of dispute and debate to put some of the material dealt with on land use planning and heritage law into context.
 The site visit is not compulsory.
 It is simply offered to those interested students.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The course requires a weekly commitment of 3 hours in attending the combined lecture and seminar/tutorial class.
-In addition to the time spent attending the lecture/classes there is a requirement that students prepare for those classes.
-This will require some reading time before each weekly class, the length of which will vary depending on the class.
-To actively and usefully participate in the classes and to get the most from them students will be expected to do the allocated reading and preparation.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The course requires a weekly commitment of 2 hours in attending the lecture and an additional weekly commitment of 1 hour in attending the seminars.
+In addition to the time spent attending the lecture and seminar classes there is a requirement that students prepare for the seminars.
+This will require some reading time before each seminar the length of which will vary depending on the seminar.
+To actively and usefully participate in the seminars students will have to do reading and preparation which is additional to the material covered in the lectures.

 Learning Activities Summary